NeaMods/PeltierTable/README.md

 - TECD2S: https://www.thorlabs.com/thorproduct.cfm?partnumber=TECD2S
 - TECF2S: https://www.thorlabs.com/thorproduct.cfm?partnumber=TECF2S

+⚠️⚠️⚠️ In order to properly drive the Peltier elements, you have to give their characteristics and electronic properties (such as maximum current, resistance, voltage) to the TEC controller.⚠️⚠️⚠️

+Here we provide the configuration files for our stage/peltier combinations.
+The configuration files can be written to the TEC controller via the **TEC Service Software** from Meerstetter's website (https://www.meerstetter.ch/products/tec-controllers/tec-1091) from the related downloads/software panel.

+We provide here the two config files in this repository /Software/tecd2s_parameters.ini and /Software/tecf2s_parameters.ini

+❗❗❗ Important to note: there is a possibility you have to retune the PID parameters of the control.
+You can do this by utilizing the autotune option of the TEC Service Software.
+For more information see the controller manual. ❗❗❗

 ### Custom-made NeaSCOPE sample stage

 The CAD files to build the sample stage with two, replaceable Peltier elements are located in the CAD directory.